mvysny/vaadin-on-kotlin/README.md

 The web app will be running at [http://localhost:8080](http://localhost:8080).

+You can also see the [Online Beverage Buddy Demo](https://beverage-buddy-vok.herokuapp.com) running on Heroku.

 ## Run the example application from Intellij IDEA Community

 1. In Intellij IDEA, open the project simply by opening the `build.gradle` file, and then selecting "Open as Project".